-The defendants argue that the plaintiff's counsel inappropriately billed for clerical tasks, a category of activities that is not compensable under the IDEA.
+The defendants argue that the plaintiff's counsel inappropriately billed for clerical tasks, a type of activity that is not compensable under the IDEA.
 Defs.'
-Opp'n at 19.
-They therefore contend that the total 6.34 hours billed for administrative work should be disallowed from the plaintiff's fee petition, reducing the overall attorney's fees total accordingly.
-Id. at 20.
-The plaintiff responds that these tasks were necessary, de minimis clerical functions that cannot be separated from clearly billable work.
-Pl.'s Mot. at 8-9.
+Opp'n at 15.
+They therefore contend that the total 7.93 hours billed for administrative work should be disallowed from the plaintiff's fee petition, reducing the overall attorney's fees total by \$1,204.94.
+Id. at 16.
+The plaintiff counters that these tasks were necessary, de minimis clerical functions that cannot be separated from clearly billable work.
+Pl.'s Mot. at 9-10.

 Pure clerical tasks are not reimbursable in an award of attorney's fees.
-See Role Models, 353 F.3d at 973 (stating that "purely clerical or secretarial tasks are not reimbursable at either attorney or paralegal rates" (quoting Missouri v.
-Jenkins, 491 U.S. 274, 288 n.10 (1989))); Michigan v.
+See Role Models, 353 F.3d at 973 ("purely clerical or secretarial tasks are not reimbursable at either attorney or paralegal rates") (quoting Missouri v.
+Jenkins, 491 U.S. 274, 288 n.10 (1989)); Michigan v.
 Envtl.
 Prot.
 Agency, 254 F.3d 1087, 1095-96 (D.C.
 Cir.
 2001) (holding that "purely clerical tasks" are not reimbursable "because they ought to be considered part of normal administrative overhead").
 By contrast, certain de minimis clerical tasks may be reimbursable if they cannot be separated from legal activities.
 Cf. Lopez, 383 F. Supp.
 2d at 25 (explaining that charges for "filing" motions were not reimbursable because they were purely clerical, not de minimis).

-In this case, the defendants declined to reimburse the plaintiff for activities such as "prepared and tab[bed]" a document and "updated file and filing [a] doc[ument]."
-See Pl.'s Mot., Ex.
-A; Defs.'
+In this case, the defendants declined to reimburse the plaintiff for activities such as "updated file and filing doc" and "conversation w/HOD."
+See Defs.'
 Opp'n, Ex.
-A. Because these activities were purely clerical, they are not compensable under the IDEA.
+A at 3.
+Because these activities were purely clerical, they are not compensable under the IDEA.
 See Jackson v.
 District of Columbia, 603 F. Supp.
 2d 92, 98 (D.D.C.
 2009) (denying reimbursement for charge described as "create file; made copies; faxed document").

-The plaintiff notes that the defendants also refused to reimburse activities that were not obviously clerical, such as "teleconference with mother," and that they did not explain their reasoning for such refusals.
+The plaintiffs note that the defendants also refused to reimburse activities that were not obviously clerical, such as "reviewed file and discussed with Samar," and that they did not explain their reasoning for such refusals.
 See Pl.'s Mot., Ex.
 A; Defs.'
 Opp'n, Ex.
-A; Gray, 2011 WL 1561553, at \5 (stating that the defendant did not explain why tasks such as discussing the case with colleagues were considered clerical).
+A; Gray, 2011 WL 1561553, at 5 (stating that the defendant did not explain why tasks such as discussing the case with colleagues were considered clerical).
 These objections are of the "nit-picking" variety that this Circuit discourages.
 See Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1337-38; see also Alfonso v.
 District of Columbia, 464 F. Supp.
 2d 1, 5-6 (D.D.C.
 2006) (declining to "conduct a minute evaluation" of the plaintiffs' fee petition to determine reasonableness of every individual charge).
-Accordingly, rather than deny reimbursement for all charges that the defendants claim are clerical, the court has factored such purely clerical activities into its overall reduction of the total fee award.
+Accordingly, rather than deny reimbursement for all charges that the defendants claim are clerical, the court has factored any purely clerical activities into its overall reduction of the total fee award.